socialchorus/fierce/README.md

 Fierce is opinionate view logic for Rails.
 Templates are written in HTML and tucked into the views directory.
 View logic is handled by presenters, that have their own top level app directory.
 These presenters are plain old Ruby objects, not some special subclass of Fierceness.

 ![Fierce Conchita Wurst](http://eurovisionireland.files.wordpress.com/2013/10/conchita-wurst-internal-selection.jpg)
+###### Fierce image brought to you by Conchita Wurst: http://eurovisionireland.files.wordpress.com/2013/10/conchita-wurst-internal-selection.jpg.

 ## Installation